- The Fifth Estate (2013)

 The People vs. Larry Flynt (1996)

-Let us know what censorship and/or surveillance films inspire you?
-Feel free to leave a comment below.
+Is our list missing something?
+Let us know what censorship and/or surveillance films inspire you in the comments below.

 Get the latest news and tips from NordVPN